SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 intensive part of an interpolation is setting up the interpolator.

 To cache an interpolator you must set up an interpolator scheme and call the scheme's interpolator method.
-The interpolator method takes as arguments a cube to be interpolated and an iterable of names or coordinate instances of the coordinates that are to be interpolated over.
+The interpolator method takes as arguments:
+ #. a cube to be interpolated, and
+ #. an iterable of coordinate names or coordinate instances of the coordinates that are to be interpolated over.

 For example:

     >>> air_temp = iris.load_cube(iris.sample_data_path('air_temp.pp'))
     >>> interpolator = iris.analysis.Nearest().interpolator(air_temp, ['latitude', 'longitude'])